da-the-dev/connect2discord/README.md

 # connect2discord
-An example webapp built on Rust, Svelte and discord.js with TypeScript
+An example web app built on Rust, Svelte and discord.js with TypeScript
 <br>
 # Project overview
 #### Description:
-This project is a webapp that controls settings of a Discord bot remotely.
+This project is a web app that controls settings of a Discord bot remotely.
 Bot should also have some functionality.

 #### Tech stack:
 - **Frontend:** Svelte on Vite with Typescript.